Business

 Developing countries benefit from international tourism’s money transfer

-International tourists mostly come from rich countries, and travelling to developing countries act as a transfer of money.
-For a country like the Maldives, inboud tourism accounts for 50% of total exports (international tourism being considered as an export of services).
+International tourists mostly come from rich countries, and traveling to developing countries acts as a transfer of money.
+For a country like the Maldives, inbound tourism accounts for 50% of total exports (international tourism is considered an export of services).

-In international tourism we are at levels of 30 years ago, so basically we are in the ‘80s” said Zoritsa Urosevic from the UNWTO.
-And international tourist arrivals similar to pre-Covid levels won’t be back before 2023 the report says.
-The future of tourism may look more local as well, as environmental concerns may further shift tourism towards domestic travels.
+In international tourism we are at levels of 30 years ago, so basically we are in the ’80s,” said Zoritsa Urosevic from the UNWTO.
+And international tourist arrivals similar to pre-COVID levels won’t be back before 2023 the report says.
+Tourism’s future may also look more local, as environmental concerns may further shift tourism towards domestic travel.
 It wouldn’t help developing countries in short-term economics.

-Morocco may have controlled the spread of the virus relatively well, opening borders between June and September was essential for the Kingdom.
-Five million Moroccans live abroad and a lot of them come back during summer holidays.
-The King of Morocco even demanded the aerial and maritime transportation industry to decrease travel fares despite a cost of 2.5 billion DH ($300 million US) to the country.
+Morocco may have controlled the spread of the virus relatively well; opening borders between June and September was essential for the Kingdom.
+Five million Moroccans live abroad and many come back during summer holidays.
+The King of Morocco even demanded the aerial and maritime transportation industry decrease travel fares despite a cost of 2.5 billion DH (US $300 million) to the country.

 $1 from international tourists brings $2.5 of GDP in the country

-Overall, the UN World Tourism Organization estimates that 100-120 million direct tourism jobs are at stake.
+Overall, the UN World Tourism Organization estimates that 100–120 million direct tourism jobs are at stake.
 In the context of an economic downturn, people may not find another job elsewhere in the short term.
-Developing countries like in Latin America already suffered the most from a decrease of household income, less supported by public policies than in rich countries.
+Developing countries like in Latin America already suffered the most from decreased household income, which is less supported by public policies than in rich countries.

-But again, countries with the highest vaccination rates could lose 37% of revenue from international tourists while those with low vaccination rates could suffer from a reduction of about 75% of tourism.
+But again, countries with the highest vaccination rates could lose 37% of revenue from international tourists while those, with low vaccination rates could suffer from a reduction of about 75% in tourism.

 Read more about the world